martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Vijay Chidambaram's Tweet](https://twitter.com/vj_chidambaram/status/933388419589459969) - A detailed tweet on best practices while writing SOPs.

+### MS Application Guides

+* [Karthik Raghunathan's Guide](https://cs.stanford.edu/people/rkarthik/DAGAP.pdf) - An article describing the admission process in Stanford's MS in Computer Science program.
+This article after his own experience reviewing applications in the Stanford admission committee.
+It gives a nice idea about what application reviewers are looking for.

 ### PhD Experiences

 * [Philip Guo's Experience](http://www.pgbovine.net/PhD-memoir/pguo-PhD-grind.pdf) (*PhD Grind*) - A first hand account of Phillip Guo's experience completing a PhD in Computer Science.
 This article describes (in utmost detail) the highs and lows during a PhD in Computer Science, and ends with a few reasons describing why a PhD might be worth it.
 A **must-read** if you are confused between an MS and a PhD.